Back

 Sample output:

-0% packet loss means healthy Internet connectivity between your current location and your server.
+0% packet loss means healthy internet connectivity between your current location and your server.
 Please copy and save the entire output into a text file so you can hand it to the support team later.

 Tracing route to your server

-For a cloud server, find your server in the "Cloud Servers > Create and Manage" section of the Customer Portal.
-For a dedicated server, look in the "Dedicated Servers > Create and Manage" section, respectively.
-Copy public/external IP address of your server, you will need it to run the next command.
+For a dedicated server, look in the Dedicated Servers > Create and Manage section.
+Copy the public/external IP address of your server, you will need it to run the next command.

 Run the following command on your local machine.
 It displays the path between two hosts and measures transit delays of packets across an IP network.
 The purpose of this command is to trace the network path from your local machine to the server.